What is needed to realise Estonia’s vision of a Digital Health Society?

 The ECHAlliance is a non-profit organisation working to deliver innovative solutions around all things e- and m- health.
 It does this by connecting its more than 600 members across an international network of ecosystems – permanent multi-stakeholder groups committed to working together on a regular basis to improve health and wellbeing, boost growth and jobs creation, and drive sustainable change in the health and social care system.

-As part of its role within the Estonian presidency, the ECHAlliance has been working alongside key EU stakeholders to produce the DHS Declaration, which will be officially launched later in October.
-The manifesto sets out the barriers to deploying digital health solutions and the related opportunities, and is expected to become an important resource in future discussions about the digitalisation of healthcare systems.
+As part of its role within the Estonian presidency, the ECHAlliance has been working alongside key EU stakeholders to produce the DHS Declaration, which was of cially launched in October.
+The manifesto sets out the bene ts of digital technologies for citizens and patients, health and social care providers, research, business, and government and policymakers, among them patient-centric interventions, more ef cient service provision, and the potential to create truly innovative and disruptive start-ups.
+It also outlines the barriers to deploying digital health solutions – including a lack of interoperability, con dence, innovation in funding models, and training for institutions, healthcare provider, and professionals – and makes recommendations at EU and member state level to overcome them.
+Designed to support the work of the European Commission in the framework of the Digital Single Market Strategy, the DHS Declaration is expected to become an important resource in future discussions about the digitalisation of healthcare systems.

 Pan European Networks spoke to ECHAlliance chair Brian O’Connor to find out more.